dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2254: Privacy in personal matters enhances individual freedom.
+### T2254: Individual liberties include the right to privacy and autonomy in personal matters.

 |Support|
 |---|